cloudoor/epistemology-enhanced/README.md

 ## Advanced: How do I make things go faster

-The main three knobs to play with are number of layers off
+The main three knobs to play with are number of layers offloaded to